Actress Lori Loughlin to plead guilty in college admissions scandal - France 24

 New York (AFP)

-American actress Lori Loughlin has agreed to plead guilty and accept a prison sentence over her role in a sprawling college admissions scandal, US prosecutors said Thursday.
+American actress Lori Loughlin is set to plead guilty and accept prison time over her role in a sprawling college admissions scandal, US prosecutors said Thursday.

 The star of the 1980s-90s sitcom "Full House" along with her husband, designer Mossimo Giannulli, were among 50 people indicted in an elaborate scam to secure spots for privileged children at prestigious US universities.

-They were both set to plead guilty Thursday at 11:30 am local time before a Massachusetts federal judge, according to the court docket.
+They are both set to plead guilty to fraud Friday at 11:30 am local time before a Massachusetts federal judge, according to the court docket.

 Prosecutors in the northeastern state had said the pair paid $500,000 to gain admission for their two daughters at the University of Southern California as recruits to the crew team -- a sport neither had ever trained in.

-The terms of the plea agreement will see Loughlin serve two months in prison, with a $150,000 fine and two years of supervised release, with 100 hours of community service.
+The terms of the plea agreement would see Loughlin serve two months in prison, with a $150,000 fine and two years of supervised release, and 100 hours of community service.

-Her husband's recommended sentence is slightly stiffer: Giannulli's agreement will involve five months of prison, a $250,000 fine and two years of supervised release with 250 hours of community service.
+Her husband's recommended sentence is slightly stiffer: Giannulli's agreement would involve five months of prison, a $250,000 fine and two years of supervised release with 250 hours of community service.

 Both sentences are subject to court approval.